JOIN NOW for exclusive pricing & express shipping

 Key Takeaways

 Belkyra and KYBELLA are market-specific brand names associated with injectable deoxycholic acid for reduction of submental fat.
-In practice, the product fits one narrow problem: unwanted fat beneath the chin.
-It is not a general body-fat treatment, and it does not correct every cause of a blunt cervicomental angle.
-Loose skin, weak chin support, prominent submandibular glands, or platysmal bands may call for a different pathway or a combined plan.
+In plain terms, the treatment is intended for fat under the chin, often described by patients as a double chin.
+It is not a general body-contouring injectable, and it does not correct every cause of a blunt cervicomental angle.

 Belkyra and KYBELLA naming

-Anatomy, Safe Zones, and Mapping
+Anatomy, Safe Zones, and Mapping Decisions

-Belkyra planning becomes safer when the injector treats the neck as an anatomy problem, not a grid exercise.
+Safe planning treats the neck as an anatomy problem before it becomes a grid problem.
 The target is subcutaneous fat in the submental region.
-That means defining the treatment zone carefully, respecting the mandibular border, and recognizing where the risk of nerve-related complications rises.
+Mapping should respect the mandibular border, the platysma, the digastric region, and adjacent structures that can affect risk and results.

 What to document before the first session

-Planning the Course, Recovery, and Expectations
+Planning the Course and Recovery Expectations

-Clinic Workflow: Documentation, Sourcing, and Follow-Up
+Clinic Workflow: Verification, Records, and Follow-Up

 Clinic workflow checklist

-• Standardize photos: capture repeatable baseline and follow-up views.
+• Standardize photos: capture repeatable baseline views.

 • Trace inventory: log lot, expiry, and distributor details.

-How Belkyra Fits Among Other Contouring Options
+How It Compares With Other Contouring Options

 Authoritative Sources